firespring/givesource/documentation/aws-account.md

 ```

 * Update the account ids to match your AWS Account setup
-* Run `rake aws:configure:default:credentials` and enter the AWS Access Key/Secret from the above step
+* Run `rake aws:configure:default:credentials` and enter the AWS Access Key/Secret from the IAM Dashboard step
   * Run `rake aws:login`
     * Answer any questions you are presented
     * Enter your 2FA code when prompted